Overseas Processing Entities (opes) For U.s. Refugee Resettlement (19.018)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
-Non-governmental organizations (NGOs) must submit proposals for the Bureau's consideration via Grants.gov in response to funding opportunity announcements posted by the Bureau on Grants.gov to fill critical needs, with Bureau review ocurring following the deadline of the funding announcement.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Non-governmental organizations (NGOs) must submit proposals for the Bureau's consideration via Grants.gov in response to funding opportunity announcements posted by the Bureau on Grants.gov to fill critical needs, with Bureau review occurring following the deadline of the funding announcement.
 International organizations submit appeals to the Bureau.
-(Funding announcements are also posted at http://www.state.gov/g/prm/c27111.htm.)
+(Funding announcements are also posted at http://www.state.gov.)
 Organizations interested in submitting applications in response to Bureau funding opportunity announcements are encouraged to communicate directly with the Bureau program officers regarding priorities and funding timelines.
 NGOs that have never received PRM funding must be prepared to demonstrate that their organizations meet the financial and accounting requirements of the U.S. Government before they can be eligible to receive funding.

 Award Procedure

 The Assistant Secretary of the Bureau makes funding decisions based on recommendations from the Bureau's Office of Admissions and other Bureau offices.
-The Comptroller or Deputy Comptroller of the Bureau signs the cooperative agreement.
+A warranted grants officer in the Bureau signs the cooperative agreement.

 Deadlines